Wealthronic · Independent personal-finance journalism

 Total expenses$1,425

-Then there was the time.
-I logged hours weekly in a simple sheet.
-Total time, including design work, uploads, platform admin, customer service emails (rare but real), and Instagram posting: 412 hours over the year.
-That averages 7.9 hours a week, with very uneven distribution — five-hour weeks early on, fifteen-hour weeks in October and November.
+Then there is the time.
+A realistic time log — design work, uploads, platform admin, customer service emails (rare but real), and social posting — runs to roughly 412 hours over the year.
+That averages 7.9 hours a week, with very uneven distribution: five-hour weeks early on, fifteen-hour weeks in October and November.

 Net profit

-Divided by 412 hours, that is $3.12 per hour.
+Divided by 412 hours, that is about $3.12 per hour.
 The federal minimum wage is $7.25.
-I made less than half of minimum wage running a side business that the genre of motivational YouTube videos describes as "set it and forget it" passive income.
+In this realistic scenario the seller earns less than half of minimum wage running a side business that the genre of motivational YouTube videos describes as "set it and forget it" passive income.

 A side hustle is not a side hustle if it pays less per hour than a job you already have.
 It is an expensive hobby that uses entrepreneurship language.